jwohland/Climate2Energy/README.md

   https://data.worldbank.org/indicator/SP.POP.TOTL

-Download the file as csv, and upload it in inputs as World_bank_population.csv
+Download the file as csv, and save it in `inputs` as World_bank_population.csv

 ### JRC-IDEES-2015_v1 data